What do I need to know about using Blackboard at SHU?

 All users are expected to adhere to the IT Usage Regulations and the university’s data protection policy.
 For non-SHU staff the person requesting access must ensure that the user is aware of all relevant SHU policies and guidelines.

 There are two types of sites available for use on Blackboard: module sites and organisation sites.
 Staff are responsible for requesting new sites as necessary.
-Requests can be made via the tools on the My SHU tab in shuspace.
+Requests can be made via the link under the Blackboard Tool section of the Blackboard home page.

 Module sites are used to support teaching and learning activities for a specific instance of a validated module.
 Each instance of a module should have its own Blackboard site.
 Module sites on Blackboard are linked to the student management system, and map directly to a specific occurrence of a single module.
 Where there are multiple occurrences or versions of a module on the student management system, but students are taught together, modules can be linked to allow a single Blackboard site to support multiple instances of a module.
 It is not possible to do this in other circumstances, for example where two modules contain similar content, but are taught at different times, or to link a single instance of a module to multiple Blackboard sites.